 The book of Esther seems almost like a rags-to-riches story.
 We don’t know the financial condition of Esther and Mordecai before her elevation to queen, but we still understand that it was quite a feat for a Jewish girl to become the queen of such a powerful nation as Media-Persia.
 We get so caught up in the story we don’t even realize when the devil attacks.

-When the Devil Attacks is a guest post by Aminata Coote, author of Royal: Life Lessons from the Book of Esther and blogger at Hebrews 12 Endurance as she shares this wonderful post with you!
+Today I welcome Aminata Coote, author of Royal: Life Lessons from the Book of Esther and blogger at Hebrews 12 Endurance as she shares this wonderful post with you!

 When The Devil Attacks God’s People